Huoy Meas: Career and personal life

-In mid 1965, Meas failed the National Exam, and due to her dedication towards school, was too disappointed to retake the exam, so she gave up her studies and isolated herself in her home.
-However, Im Song Soeum had visited her and encouraged her to think positively, in which he invited her to join a vocal ensemble with him and Pan Ron for the Steung Khiev Bar in Battambang (Ros Serey Sothea would later join the group).
+In June of 1962, Meas took and failed the Diplôme d'Études Secondaires du Premier Cycle (DESPC).
+Due to her immense effort for school, she was disappointed to retake the DESPC, so she gave up her studies and isolated herself in her home.
+Im Song Soeum had visited her and encouraged her to think positively, in which he invited her to join a vocal troupe with him and Pen Ran for the Steung Khiev Restaurant in Battambang (Ros Serey Sothea would later join the group).

-In just a few months after joining the ensemble, Meas’s became widely known throughout the province.
-Due to this, the ensemble decided to move to Toul Kork, Phnom Penh and continue their singing.
-Near the end of 1965, Meas was introduced to the National Radio of Cambodia and began her work as a radio DJ, storytelling in the form of Lakhon Niyeay and singing.
+In just a few months after joining the troupe, Meas and her peers became widely known throughout the province.
+Due to this, the troupe decided to move to Toul Kork, Phnom Penh and continue their singing.
+Soon proceeding this, Meas was introduced to the National Radio of Cambodia and began her work as a radio DJ, storytelling in the form of Lakhon Niyeay and singing.
 The Lakhon Niyeay program aired every weekend in which she worked alongside narrators Yuok Kem, Khun Pol, and Meas Kok, et al. During this time Meas had almost all of her discography written by songwriter Ma Laopi or Im Song Soeum as she remained cautious around men, since many would often pursue her persistently and seek her affection.
 Meas also sang some songs written by Professor Bun Thorng back in Battambang who would write lyrics in his letters to her.

-Just a few months later, Meas met Oum Sophanoureak, they shortly married after and had a daughter named Oum Somavattey in 1966.
-However, their relationship began to extremely deteriorate after Sokphanoureak became alcoholic and had pressed her to buy a car for him.
+When Meas began recording music in late 1962, she met the famous drummer Oum Sophanoureak, they eventually married and had a daughter named Oum Somavattey in 1966.
+However, their relationship began to extremely deteriorate after Sokphanoureak became alcoholic and his mother had pressed her to buy a car for him.
 Upon visiting her professor back in Battambang, Meas explained how her mother-in-law had judged her and called her a dishonest wife for saving her own earnings behind Sophanoureak’s back.
 However, Meas had been doing so for the sake of taking care of her daughter since her husband was an alcoholic.